Jennifer Phang: Feature films

 Phang's debut feature film that she directed and wrote was entitled Half-Life (2008) and it starred Sanoe Lake, Julia Nickson-Soul, Leonardo Nam, James Eckhouse, Susan Ruttan and Alexander Agate.
 The film premiered at the 2008 Sundance Film Festival in the New Frontiers section, and also screened at the Gen Art Film Festival (where it won a Best Feature award), the San Francisco International Asian American Film Festival (where it won a Best Narrative award), the Asian American International Film Festival (where Phang won the "Emerging Director Award"), the Fairy Tales International Gay & Lesbian Film Festival (where it won the Visionary Award), the Tokyo International Film Festival (where it was in-competition and was nominated for the Tokyo Grand Prix), the Mannheim-Heidelberg International Film Festival (where it was also in competition and nominated for the Main Award), and the International Women's Film Festival in Seoul, Korea (where it was opening night film).
 The film received a limited theatrical release on December 1, 2009.

 After Half life, Phang's follow-up project was, Look For Water, and Crazy Beats Strong Every Time.
 Phang received a grant from the Sundance Institute Cinereach Grant, the Sundance Annenberg Feature Film Fellowship, and the Tribeca Film Festival to support these developments.

 Phang's follow up film that she directed, wrote and edited was Advantageous (2015), which was based on her award-winning short film of the same name.
 The film starred Jacqueline Kim, Ken Jeong, James Urbaniak, Freya Adams and Samantha Kim.
 The film also premiered in competition at the 2015 Sundance Film Festival (nominated for the Grand Jury Prize for U.S. Dramatic films), where it won the Grand Jury Prize for Collaborative Vision given to both Phang and star Jacqueline Kim with the inscription: "We are honoring two individuals for their unique collaborative vision.
 Two women that between them wrote, starred and co-edited a beautiful parable about a mother's love, sacrifice and society's worship of youth."
 At the 2015 Los Angeles Asian Pacific Film Festival, the film won, under the Narrative Feature category, Best Director (Jennifer Phang), Best Editor (Jennifer Phang and Sean Gillane), Best Musical Score (Timo Chen), and star Jacqueline Kim also won the Linda Mabalot Renaissance Spirit Award for her performance.
 Advantageous was released to Netflix June 2015.

+In May 2022, it was announced Phang was slated to direct the upcoming fourth film in the Descendants film franchise.
+Descendants: The Rise of Red was released July 12, 2024 on Disney+ and became Disney Branded Television's most-viewed premiere ever on the streaming service.
+The film received mixed reviews from critics.
+On film aggregator site Rotten Tomatoes, 57% of critics reviews of the film were positive, with an average rating of 5.10/10.